 These recruiting venues for Herbalife are all over the world.
 Herbalife reports that they have a substantial increase in sales from these nutrition clubs.

 And they have been thought to be drug laundering in Mexico and Venezuela back in 2013 by third-party investigators.
-However, no truth came from these claims.
+However, nothing ever seemed to come from these claims.

 They have had many lawsuits against them.
 With their most recent one being this year.